, ,

 Builder and destroyer of the Outer Cities.

-This was another short story penned in my writing group!
-This letter is set in the world of Fate of a Failed Dragon (Hearth), though it's hard to tell from the chapters I've posted.
-Once you get Avis' perspective, it will start to make sense.
+Once you get Avis' perspective, this will start to make more sense.
 But for the future, Von dan Bremmer (not to be confused with Bremmer the immortal from Ready for It) was a Caelish slave who used his Solid Vein to build the Outer Cities before he was put to death for his treasonous actions against the Arden Alliance.

 This letter was written by him in prison minutes before his hanging.